 At St. Mary's we ensure that we meet this expectation through our taught curriculum, the spiritual, moral, social and cultural development of our pupils, daily acts of collective worship, RE and through our daily communications with parents and pupils and staff.
-St. Mary's is a Church of England Primary School and as such the Christian Values of respect, justice, service, truth, compassion, friendship, forgiveness, generosity and trust underpin all we do and inform the decisions we make.
+St. Mary's is a Church of England Primary School and as such the Christian Values underpin all we do and inform the decisions we make.
 Our expectation is that all who are involved in our school share these values and actively promote them on a daily basis.